HiinEnkelte/carrion-baggage/README.md

 #### 1. Create patch file

-*This is an extra step, but makes it way easier to fix conflicts.*
+*This is an extra step, but makes it easier to fix conflicts.*

   * Right-click on CVProject in Navigator pane (bottom left)
   * Team > Create Patch...
      * Click "Workspace" radio button and "Browse"
-     * In "File name:" text box, enter <yourinitials>-<YYYYMMDD>.patch, e.g. kk-20150506.patch
+     * In "File name:" text box, enter `yourinitials-YYYYMMDD.patch`, e.g. kk-20150506.patch
-       * For subsequent edits in a single day, add a number: e.g. kk-20150506-1.patch
+       * For subsequent edits on the same day, add a number: e.g. kk-20150506-1.patch
      * Click "Finish"

 #### 2. Commit and push modified files